vstinner/vstinner.github.io/content/c-api-dict-getitemref.rst

 :authors: Victor Stinner

 Last June, I proposed adding a new ``PyDict_GetItemRef()`` function to Python 3.13 C API.
 Every aspect of the API design was discussed in length.
+I will explain how the API was designed, to finish with the future creation of C API Working Group.

 .. image:: {static}/images/amour_psychee.jpg
    :alt: Psyche Revived by Cupid's Kiss